hrideshmg/hrideshmg.github.io/content/post/hello-world/index.md

 > Jack of all trades, master of none, though often better than a master of one

 ## What you can expect
-There's no point in hiding it, as you could probably tell from my hobbies, I'm a huge nerd and that is going to reflect on the type of content I make as well :)
+There's no point in hiding it, as you could probably tell from my hobbies, I'm a huge nerd and that is going to reflect on the type of content I write as well :)

 Here are a few topics that you can expect to *(hopefully)* find on this blog soon -